 To schedule an appointment at a Quest Patient Service Center (PSC), go to the Quest website.
 Find a location near you and use the registration key: CWRU.

 If you encounter any problems, call Quest Customer Support Center at 855-623-9355.

 You will receive an email within three to five days of your screening (if you provided your email address when you registered or you added it later).
 You also will receive results by mail within two to three weeks.

 The university’s program is participation, rather than outcome-based.
-That means that you just need to participate in the screening process to be eligible for the monthly Wellness Premium Incentive.
+That means that you just need to participate in the screening process to be eligible for the monthly Wellness Incentive.

 The Physician Response Form can be submitted to your primary care provider if you have had all screening tests conducted since April 1 of this calendar year.

 Download your personalized form from the Quest Diagnostics website.
 See the directions for retrieving your form.

 Please enter your CWRU network ID at the top prior to submission to your health care provider.
 All required screening results need to be included on the form for Quest to accept and give credit for those results.